Layer Consistency Matters: Elegant Latent Transition Discrepancy for Generalizable Synthetic Image Detection¶

 TL;DR¶

-This paper identifies that real images exhibit stable layer-wise transitions in intermediate feature representations within a frozen CLIP ViT, whereas synthetic images exhibit abrupt attention shifts at intermediate layers.
-Based on this observation, the paper proposes Layer Transition Discrepancy (LTD) to model this difference, achieving mean Acc of 96.90% on UFD, 99.54% on DRCT-2M, and 91.62% on GenImage, surpassing all prior state-of-the-art methods.
+It is observed that real images exhibit stable inter-layer transitions in the intermediate representations of a frozen CLIP ViT, whereas synthetic images show significant attention mutations.
+The Layer Transition Discrepancy (LTD) method is proposed to model this difference, achieving a mean Acc of 96.90% on UFD, 99.54% on DRCT-2M, and 91.62% on GenImage, outperforming current SOTAs.

 Background & Motivation¶

-Limitations of Prior Work: Low-level artifacts (frequency, texture) shift as generative models evolve, causing detectors to learn model-specific biases.
-Among CLIP-based methods, UnivFD uses only the final-layer features, ignoring low-level information; RINE and similar methods aggregate all layer features but introduce noise from irrelevant information.
+Limitations of Prior Work: Low-level artifacts (frequency, texture) evolve with generative models, leading to model-specific biases.
+Among CLIP-based methods, UnivFD uses only the last layer, ignoring lower-level information, while RINE fuses all layers but introduces noise from irrelevant information.

-Key Challenge: A generalization-capable detection cue is needed that is agnostic to specific generative models—one that neither relies on particular artifacts nor fails to capture the essential differences between real and synthetic images.
+Key Challenge: A model-agnostic, universal detection cue is needed—one that does not rely on specific artifacts but captures the essential difference between real and synthetic images.

-Core Finding: By analyzing cosine similarity and L2 distance between features across CLIP ViT layers, the paper finds that real images maintain stable semantic attention consistency across intermediate layers (smooth inter-layer feature transitions), whereas synthetic images exhibit abrupt foreground/background attention shifts at intermediate layers (large inter-layer transition discrepancy).
-This phenomenon likely arises because generative models prioritize pixel-level fidelity and high-level semantic alignment but lack strict physical constraints, preventing them from maintaining continuous spatial correlations when integrating texture into structure at intermediate layers.
+Key Insight: By analyzing cosine similarity and L2 distance of features across CLIP ViT layers, it was found that real images maintain stable semantic attention consistency (smooth transitions), while synthetic images exhibit abrupt foreground/background attention jumps (high discrepancy).
+This phenomenon may stem from generative models prioritizing pixel-level realism and high-level semantic alignment while lacking strict physical constraints, causing a failure to maintain spatial correlation when integrating texture into structure.

-Core Idea: Leverage Layer Transition Discrepancy (LTD)—the discrepancy between features of adjacent intermediate layers—as a model-agnostic detection signal, jointly modeling global structural consistency and local inter-layer variation.
+Core Idea: Leverage Layer Transition Discrepancy (LTD)—the difference between adjacent intermediate layers—as a model-agnostic signal to model both global structural consistency and local inter-layer changes.

 Method¶